PRISMOcapital2/Project-Portfolio/MeanReverting Blog/README.md

     H(buttcoin - 5m - past 17 days) ~ 0.45
     H(bitcon - 5m - past 1.7 days ~ 0.415

-Both of these indicate that the price of coin is weakly mean reverting in the short run and less so in the long run.
+All of these indicate that the price of coin is weakly mean reverting in the short run and less so in the long run.